Michael-Nunley/voicelog-from-carlbot-to-pickle/README.md

 ## Adendum:
-I chose pickle because after 100 000 entries the size of a json file is rather long, about 5 times as large.
+I chose pickle because after 100 000 entries the size of a json file is rather large, about 5 times as large.
 You can use https://gist.github.com/romgapuz/c7a4cedb85f090ac1b55383a58fa572c to convert the pickle file to a json file.